mbdeaton/semitone/CONTRIBUTING.md

 $ poetry install -E notebooks # install the extra dependencies for use of
                   # interactive notebooks
 ```

-**Continuous Integration**: We use GitHub Actions to automatically run tests
-and style checks/linting on every push and pull request to the `main` branch.

 **Backlog**: A list of pending tasks lives in FUTURE.md.